glenux/docker-lampbox/README.md

-A base debian box for any virtual network.
+A base debian box for my virtual network boxes.

-It provides :
+This box provides :

 * openssh-server
 * supervisord